Jomy10/JSDoc/README.md

 Programmatically, these have two variables: the attribute's *name* and the attribute's *value*.
 In our example: we would have a JSDocAttribute object with *name = "fontSize"* and *value = "24"*.

-To illustrate: here is an example in Swift (this is one way to implement this, but other way could also be done):
+To illustrate: here is an example in Swift (this is one way to implement this, but other ways could also be done):
 ```
 struct JSDocAttribute {
     enum JSDocAttributeName {...}